kubernetes/website/content/en/docs/tutorials/clusters/seccomp.md

 For simplicity, [kind](https://kind.sigs.k8s.io/) can be used to create a single node cluster with the seccomp profiles loaded.
-Kind runs Kubernetes in Docker, so each node of the cluster is actually just a container.
-This allows for files to be mounted in the filesystem of each container just as one might load files onto a node.
+Kind runs Kubernetes in Docker, so each node of the cluster is a container.
+This allows for files to be mounted in the filesystem of each container similar to loading files onto a node.

 {{< codenew file="pods/security/seccomp/kind.yaml" >}}